Skip to content

 • When any infertility issue exists that is more significant than mild male factor infertility.

-It is important that we evaluate the patient for infertility before deciding reversal is an option.
+It is important to evaluate the patient for infertility before deciding reversal is an option.
 This is true even if the person was able to conceive previously.

 The success rates are best for patients under age 35 and worse for those over age 40.